Private vs Public Systems: Differences, Pros & Cons

 3. Control & Oversight Mechanisms

-Governance structures fundamentally shape how systems operate and respond to users.
+Governance structures shape how systems operate and respond to users.

 Private systems operate under market discipline and consumer choice, making them directly responsive to those who use and pay for their services.
 This customer-focused accountability typically drives higher user satisfaction among those who can access these services, but may leave broader societal needs unaddressed when they conflict with financial incentives.